 The race courses are a short 10 to 15-minute sail from the sailing venue, Portsmouth Olympic Harbour, allowing necessary support services to be made available in close proximity of the course location.
 While course lengths can be adjusted to meet the daily requirements, a wide-open expanse allows all three courses to be run within sight of each other.

-The shore facilities include event offices, boat storage, change room facilities, snack bar, boat and gear repair services and chandlery.
+The shore facilities include event offices, boat storage, change room facilities, boat and gear repair services and chandlery.